 The more blood vessels your body has, the more nutrients and oxygen it can carry to supply your mitochondria, allowing them to create more energy at peak performance.
 That triggers downstream benefits, such as improved immune system and brain function, as well as increased athletic performance.

-Based on my research, here is a list of the top 10 benefits associated with altitude and intermittent hypoxic training:
+Based on my research, here is a list of the top 10 benefits associated with intermittent hypoxic training:

 - Boosts the immune system.